Mode deactivation therapy: Case conceptualization

-The results and analyses of the client typology, Fear Assessment and Compound Core Beliefs Questionnaire (CCBQ) are used to compile the Triggers, Fears, Avoids, and Compound Core Beliefs Correlation (TFAB) and the Conglomerate of Beliefs and Behaviors (COBB) worksheets.
+The results and analyses of the client typology, Fear Assessment and Compound Core Beliefs Questionnaire are used to compile the Triggers, Fears, Avoids, and Compound Core Beliefs Correlation (TFAB) and the Conglomerate of Beliefs and Behaviors (COBB) worksheets.
 A situational analysis associate the problem beliefs, fears, and behaviors with triggers to identify the mode activation processes that have to be deactivated.
-The collaborative case conceptualization process is completed with the Functional Treatment Development Form (FTDF), which informs and monitors the treatment planning and progress.
+The collaborative case conceptualization process is completed with the Functional Treatment Development Form, which informs and monitors the treatment planning and progress.

 The TFAB form is used to link specific triggers with fears and core beliefs, while the COBB takes the process one step further by associating each core belief with a specific behavior.
-Now functional alternative beliefs, healthy alternative thoughts and compensatory strategies are identified, which is developed and reinforced through the validation–clarification–redirection (VCR) process.
+Now functional alternative beliefs, healthy alternative thoughts and compensatory strategies are identified, which is developed and reinforced through the validation–clarification–redirection process.

 Validation–clarification–redirection

-The validation–clarification–redirection (VCR) of the functional alternative belief is what separates MDT from other CBT-based approaches.
+The validation–clarification–redirection of the functional alternative belief is what separates MDT from other CBT-based approaches.
 In validation, the therapist explores the grain of truth in the client's perceptions or beliefs and views them as reasonable responses given his or her life experiences.
 In clarification, the content of the client's responses is elucidated while awareness and acceptance is encouraged.
 In redirection, the therapist moves the client towards accepting a functional alternative belief through commitment and motivation to work towards positive alternatives that are more supportive of his or her life goals and aspirations.